Personalised gym bag

 - Ask which models the data sheet lists rPET content for

-Travel and tournament uses for branded sports bags
+Travel and event uses for branded gym bags

-A sports bag earns its keep most on the road, where a squad travels to an away fixture or a weekend tournament.
-The holdall has to swallow a full kit, sit in a team-coach hold without splitting, and read as one club identity when forty bags line up at a venue.
-That is a different test from a weekly training carry.
+A gym bag earns its keep most on the road, where a member travels to a race, a retreat or a corporate away-day.
+The holdall has to swallow a full kit, sit in a car boot or coach hold without splitting, and read as one brand when a group lines up at a venue.
+That is a different test from a daily studio carry.

-Tournament travel rewards the structured formats.
-A wheeled kit bag suits a coach hauling shared equipment across a multi-pitch site.
-A barrel holdall with a clear name panel lets each player grab the right bag from a pile fast.
-The embroidered crest holds up through a season of being thrown into coaches and dragged across car parks.
+Event travel rewards the structured formats.
+A wheeled kit bag suits a coach hauling shared equipment across a multi-station site.
+A barrel holdall with a clear name panel lets each member grab the right bag from a pile fast.
+The embroidered logo holds up through a season of being thrown into car boots and dragged across car parks.

 Capacity planning shifts for an overnight stay.
-A player needs room for a spare strip, a wash kit and a change of clothes on top of the match kit.
+A member needs room for a spare kit, a wash bag and a change of clothes on top of the training gear.
 That points to a 50 to 60-litre body, where a 40-litre bag would burst.
-Brief the trip length, not just the sport, when you size a touring order.
+Brief the trip length, not just the activity, when you size a touring order.

 | Trip type | Format | Capacity | Lead spec |